STUDENTS Policy

 Military Dependants

-Military dependants who have
+Military dependants

-state may enter kindergarten or first grade regardless of age.
+another state may enter kindergarten or first grade regardless of age.
 The District will facilitate the timely

 enrollment of children of military families and will ensure that they are not